Sellastic/sellastic.office/README.md

 ### Open Source Touch Screen Point-of-Sale Office Backend Application

+#### Integrated Inventory Management

+Real-time control and accurate forecasts to manage procurements.
+Sellastic Office application automatically inputs any transaction from the POS in the store.
+You can see the stock status of the products in real time without wasting time.
+You need to easily set-up stock for your e-commerce and become a truly omnichannel business with no headaches.

 The application is indented to respond to the needs of retail stores, fast-food restaurants as well as of a chain of restaurants.
 It includes the features to manage daily sales operations as well as a customized view for managers and authorized staff to track statistics, update prices and products.
 It has a user-friendly interface, mainly oriented to using screen and minimum keyboard input, very easy to use and It provides a lot of flexibility and maintainability.
 It is designed as that expansion might happen.

 It has modules for easily integrate it to different payment systems, loyalty systems, printers and backend systems.